-Since 1971 Alain de Monbrison is specialized in African and Oceanic art.
+Since 1971 Alain de Monbrison is specialized in ancient arts of Africa and Oceania.

 He has sold work arts to an important number of museums both European and American (Musée du Quai Branly, Metropolitan Museum of art, Smithsonian in Washington, Detroit Institute of Art, Barbier Mueller Museum in Geneva, The Royal Museum of Central Africa in Tervuren…)